mrozekma/NoiseBot/README.md

 MessageBuilder builder6 = this.bot.buildNotice();
 ```

-As discussed above, in most cases you want to use the methods on `Message`, as they handle making sure the response goes to the same place the original message came from (either a channel or a private message).
+As discussed above, in most cases you want to use the methods on a context, as they handle making sure the response goes to the same place the original message came from (either a channel or a private message).

 You build up a message by one or more calls to `MessageBuilder::add(String fmt, Object[] args)`, and send it with `MessageBuilder::send()`.
 Pieces of a message are concatenated, so these are functionally equivalent: